Our blog

 GreenBox - a multifaceted experiment

-The journey is the destination - and we are always happy when the green path of indoor gardening yields beautiful flowers, tasty leaves or fruits!
-With its eight planting spaces, the GreenBox gives us plenty of opportunity to combine diverse plant species and try out new things.
+The journey is the reward - and we are always happy when the green path of indoor gardening produces beautiful flowers, tasty leaves or fruit!
+With its eight planting spaces, the GreenBox offers us plenty of opportunity to combine different plant species and try out new things.

-With the GreenBox we can fulfill many horticultural desires around the year: We can grow herbs that we need regularly to refine.
+With the GreenBox, we can fulfill many horticultural wishes all year round: We can grow herbs that we need regularly for refinement.
 Or varieties that are not available everywhere.
-Or leafy vegetables that are just about to conquer the European market, such as komatsuna, mizuna or wasabi mustard herb.
-Likewise, in the bleak half of the year, we can revive our spirits with summer flowers.
-The GreenBox is also suitable for growing miniature varieties of plants as tall as a man, such as tomatoes.
-Finally, it is a great incubator and nursery for plants that we later want to move to larger pots or outdoors.
+Or even leafy vegetable varieties that are just starting to conquer the European market, such as komatsuna, mizuna or wasabi mustard herb.
+We can also enliven our spirits with summer flowers in the dreary half of the year.
+The GreenBox is also suitable for growing miniature versions of plants that are as tall as a man, such as tomatoes.
+Finally, it is ideal as an incubator and nursery for plants that we later want to transplant into larger pots or into the open ground.

 An early summer - with our own flowering splendor

-Good news for all impatient: With the GreenBox we are independent of the outside summer, masters and mistresses of a sea of flowers, just when the weather has lost all color.
-With the Summer Meadow Mix we bring the colors and lightness of summer directly into our living room!
+Good news for the impatient: With the GreenBox, we are independent of the outside summer, masters and mistresses of a sea of flowers, just when the weather has lost all color.
+With the summer meadow mix, we can bring the colors and lightness of summer right into our living room!
 The flowers of calendula and cornflower are also culinary superstars.

-PlantPlugs feed a variety of plants, including many species of flowers.
-If winter's gloomy weather outlook offers no hope of improvement, we reach for seeds and PlantPlugs!
+The PlantPlugs feed a variety of plants, including many types of flowers.
+If winter's gloomy weather prospects offer no hope of improvement, we turn to seeds and PlantPlugs!
 The imitation daylight of the GreenBox gives the seeds the carefree feeling of summer.
 So we can enjoy our personal sea of flowers 5 - 7 weeks after sowing.

-If herbs and leafy greens are mostly for the cooking pot or salad bowl, most of us plant our flowers for purely visual enjoyment.
-With flowers like the Petunia we should do the same: While it is poisonous, its proud funnel flowers always evoke the feeling of a warm summer day when viewed.
-In addition, the again non-toxic Purslane floret with its many small delightful flowers small lights in several colors.
+While herbs and leafy vegetables are usually intended for the cooking pot or salad bowl, most of us plant our flowers for purely visual enjoyment.
+With flowers such as the petunia should be treated in the same way: Although it is poisonous, its proud funnel-shaped flowers always evoke the feeling of a warm summer's day when you look at them.
+The non-toxic purslane roses with its many delightful little blossoms, creates little lights in several colors.

-Many kinds of flowers can embellish not only our living room, but also the plate, tea or cake: so enchants us the all-round genius Marigold (also known as calendula) enchants us on the one hand with the bright yellow-orange of its blossoms.
-In addition, naturopathy makes use of the soothing effect of calendula on skin injuries, while the golden yellow of the petals also adds highlights to salads.
-The unmistakable blue of the Cornflower somehow always reminds us of a cornfield and thus brings a breeze of country life into our home.
-Whether fresh or dried, this royal blue accents dips or cheese plates.
+In addition to our living room, many flowers can also embellish our plate, tea or cake: the all-round genius marigold (also known as calendula) enchants us with the bright yellow-orange of its flowers.
+Naturopathy also makes use of the soothing effect of calendula on skin injuries, while the golden yellow of the petals adds a touch of sparkle to salads.
+The unmistakable blue of the cornflower somehow always reminds us of a cornfield and brings a breeze of country life into our homes.
+Whether fresh or dried, this royal blue sets accents on dips or cheese platters.

-Beyond the occupation of the summer meadow mix, we have also worked with decorative dwarf sunflowers experimented.
-After sowing, we have seen rapid growth success.
-Sunflowers need space for their roots, even the smallest representatives of their species - either in the garden or the flower pot: properly staged, the friendly faces of sunflowers give the balcony or living room a touch of Tuscany.
+In addition to the summer meadow mix, we have also planted decorative dwarf sunflowers have also been experimented with.
+After sowing, we were able to record rapid growth success.
+Sunflowers need space for their roots, even the smallest members of their species - either in the garden or in a flower pot: when staged correctly, the friendly faces of the sunflowers add a touch of Tuscany to the balcony or living room.

-Come with us to the jungle!
-The branched tree crowns of our cherry tomatoes are reminiscent of a jungle.
-The dwarf tomato Cherry Hail grows about 20 am high and definitely catches the eye.
+Come with us into the jungle!
+The branched crowns of our cherry tomatoes are reminiscent of a jungle.
+The dwarf tomato Cherry Hail grows to a height of around 20 am and definitely catches the eye.

-Many of us usually only know the tomato when it is ripe, as it is wrapped in plastic in the vegetable section waiting for us to pick it up.
-When we pick up the Cherry Tomato Cherry Hail as it grows, this picture expands: we can easily pollinate the small pale yellow flower with a paintbrush - as well as by hand, gently brushing through its blossoms as they display their pollen.
+Many of us are only familiar with tomatoes when they are ripe, packed in plastic and waiting for us to pick them up in the vegetable section.
+When we pick up the cherry tomato Cherry Hail as it grows, this picture expands: we can easily pollinate the small, pale yellow blossom with a brush - or by hand, gently brushing through its flowers as they display their pollen.
 After pollination, the flower initially produces a tiny fruiting body, pale green and the size of a pin.
-Day by day, the volume of these small spheres increases until they begin to glow red!
+Day by day, the volume of these little balls increases until they start to glow red!

-Together with the mini tomato has the Cherry Tomato and Chili Mix relatively mild Chili plants in stock.
-The hardworking Spicy Passion brings even more glamor to the forest with its smooth leaves and bright pods, and forms new fruit again after harvest.
+Together with the mini tomato, the cherry tomato and chili mix relatively mild chili plants in stock.
+The industrious Spicy Passion brings even more brilliance to the forest with its smooth leaves and bright pods and produces new fruits after the harvest.

 Dill and calendula, pak choi and cornflower?
 We plant what we want!
-With the 24 PlantPlugs of the Experimental Set we are always flexible.
+With the 24 PlantPlugs in the Experimental Set, we are always flexible.

-The PlantPlug sets like the Super Vitamin Mix or Asian Leafy Vegetables offer arranged and already proven planting programs to provide us with herbs or leafy vegetables for preparing healthy dishes or drinks such as smoothies.
-The Asian and the Italian Herb Blend provides us with the herbal essentials for the respective country's cuisines.
+The PlantPlug sets such as the Super-Vitamin-Mix or Asian leafy vegetables offer arranged and already tested planting programs to provide us with herbs or leafy vegetables for the preparation of healthy dishes or drinks such as smoothies.
+The Asian and the Italian herbal mix provide us with the herbal essentials for the respective national cuisines.
 The PlantPlugs of the Experimental Set come pure and are available to us for various planting experiments.
-So, on the one hand, we can grow herbs that are not available in every (super)market.
-On the other hand, we can simply plant in quantities what we simply can't get enough of.
+On the one hand, we can grow herbs that are not available in every (super)market.
+On the other hand, we can simply plant what we simply can't get enough of.

-The PlantPlugs of the Experimental Set are - as in our PlantPlug Sets - the perfect nutrient medium for our plants: The substrate cones contain all the vital nutrients for herbs, salads, flowers or fruits to germinate, grow and thrive.
-Of course, they are free of all biocides, genetically modified substances or otherwise harmful substances.
+The PlantPlugs in the Experimental Set are - as in our PlantPlug Sets - the perfect breeding ground for our plants: The substrate cones contain all the vital nutrients for herbs, salads, flowers or fruit to germinate, grow and thrive.
+Naturally, they are free from any biocides, genetically modified substances or other harmful substances.

-The GreenBox - for the best start in the life of larger plants
+The GreenBox - for the best start in life for larger plants

-What gardener does not dream of zucchini in various forms?
+What gardener doesn't dream of zucchinis in various shapes?

 Cucumbers for salad or cocktail?